tektutor/openshift-july-2025/Day2/README.md

 <pre>
 - is a collection of related containers
 - in other words, a group of containers
+- is a logical group of related containers
 - is the smallest unit that can be deployed into Kubernetes/Openshift
 - containers within the same Pods shares the same IP Address and Ports
 - there are atleast two containers per pod